Johannesburg East Reformed Church (NGK): Absorption

 In the wake of apartheid’s dismantling in the 1990s, whites left downtown and surrounding areas that had long been called “grey.”
 Therefore, Johannesburg East’s membership shrunk from 1,647 in 1985 and 1,557 in 1990 to 384 in 1994 and 313 in 1995.

-On Thursday, June 1, 1995, the Auckland Park Reformed Church (then serving about 550 members and 1,700 students) was absorbed by the Johannesburg congregation, which by then had dwindled to barely over a 100 members.
+On Thursday, June 1, 1995, the Auckland Park Reformed Church (then serving about 550 members and 1,700 students) was absorbed by the Johannesburg congregation, which by then had dwindled to barely over 100 members.
 Two years later, on Sunday, June 1, 1997, the enlarged Johannesburg congregation absorbed Johannesburg East as well.
 The headquarters was moved to Auckland Park, with services continuing to be held in Braamfontein and the Irene Church.

 The resulting congregation had four pastors: Rev. Johan Krige (student pastor of Auckland Park since January 8, 1982, later CEO of MES), Rev. Christoph Müller (suburbs), and Revs.
 Attie Botha and Piet Smith (downtown).
 The congregation stretched from Ellis Park in the east to Rand Afrikaans University (now the University of Johannesburg) in the west, and Revs.
 Botha and Smith ministered to many non-members downtown.

 Although the Melville Reformed Church approached Auckland Park about mergers (Melville’s membership was just 340 in 1994), Melville and the Braamfontein/Irene portions of the district did not come to an agreement.
 The constituent parts of the Johannesburg congregation split when, around 2000, the Auckland Park church sold the Kingway buildings to a gas station developer, which along with disagreements surrounding Rev. Botha’s dismissal led the area to join Melville as the Melville Cross Reformed Church, worshiping from the Melville church on 51 4th Avenue.

 This left the Johannesburg Reformed Church with 60 adult members.
 The Highveld Synod made its long-awaited move out of the Synod Headquarters at 117 De Korte Street in 2009, setting up 18 offices in the parsonage and other buildings of the Kempton Park South Reformed Church at 56 Gladiator Street, Rhodesfield, closer to the center of the synod and more of the remaining members.
 Kempton Park South continues to use the church to serve less than 30 members, while the few Johannesburg members used the Irene Church.
 The Rev. Piet Smith (who died on November 3, 2010) was student pastor of Auckland Park starting in 1982, but served Auckland Park, Melville after their merger, and Johannesburg, both the congregations and surrounding residents and homeless, until his 2008 retirement.
 The congregation remained vacant from then on, although Rev. Smith served as pastoral help until his death.
 He had also become involved in MES in 1998 and served as a director for it from January 2004.